volt-software/Ichor/docs/01-GettingStarted.md

 The binaries will then be in `$(pwd)/bin`.
 The musl build statically compiles Ichor and should be able to run on all platforms, otherwise the binaries need at least glibc 2.35 on the system that's running them.

+To cross-compile, install the latest qemu-user-static package for your distribution and binfmt_support.
+Then reboot and you should have qemu binaries doing emulation.
+With that, use one of the dockerfiles as an example to create your own builds.

 ### Dependencies

 #### Ubuntu 20.04: